raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 When this spell is cast, several people, creatures, or objects within the spell's Area of Effect, with a combined SIZ totaling no more than 20 per Intensity, are reduced in weight to that of a feather.
 Those under the spell's Influência fall no faster than 10 ft. per Round/120 ft. per minute, with no falling damage incurred while the spell's Duration continues.
 They are so light as to be effectively immune to any knockback greater than 5 ft. and take no damage if knocked into anything, as they simply float slowly backward.

 Casting this spell on an aerial creature such as a bird or dragon changes its flight dynamic in such a way that Hard Fly rolls are required every Round of the spell's Duration if they wish to remain aloft.
-On a success, the creature may move as desired, but at only half its normal Movement Rate, while a failed roll causes the creature's attempt to send it gently tumbling out of control in a random direction at a distance equal to its attempted rate of movement.
+On a success, the creature may move as desired, but at only half its normal Movimento Rate, while a failed roll causes the creature's attempt to send it gently tumbling out of control in a random direction at a distance equal to its attempted rate of Movimento.
 If it simply lets itself fall, an aerial creature may use its wings to adjust its point of landing by 5 ft. per Round.

 If the spell wears off before those affected have landed, they resume normal falling speed and determine falling damage from that point.